-Governmental Accounting Standards Board Statement No. 87.
-The Organization implemented GASB Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevancy and consistency of information about governments' leasing activities.
-The Organization reviewed its current leases and determined that the Organization is not a lessor in a lease but is a lessee in several lease.
-The impact of implementing GASB Statement No. 87 increased the amount of lease assets and lease liabilities by \$1,385,413 as of July 1, 2021, the beginning of the implementation period.
-See Note 6 for further information on leases.
+Governmental Accounting Standards Board Statement No. 96.
+The Organization implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA), which establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability.
+Under this Statement, the Organization is required to recognize a subscription liability and intangible right-to-use subscription thereby enhancing the relevancy and consistency of information about governments' leasing activities.
+The Organization reviewed its current subscription-based information technology arrangements and determined that the organization has a lessee in one arrangement.
+The impact of implementing GASB Statement No. 96 increased the amount of subscription assets and subscription liabilities by \$21,235 as of July 1, 2022, the beginning of the implementation period.
+See Note 6 for further information on SBITAs.